Skip to content

 Custom Unix Terminal

-This document serves as a guide for how I customize my terminal in macOS and Linux.
-It includes a variety of configurations, settings, and programs that I find helpful for my daily workflow.
-The document is divided into several sections, each focusing on a different aspect of terminal customization.
+This document serves as an informational guide on how I've customized my terminal in macOS and Linux.
+It includes a variety of configurations, settings, and programs that enhance my productivity and improve my overall experience within the terminal environment.
+The document is divided into several sections, each focusing on a different aspect of terminal customization, such as shell frameworks, themes, resource files, plugins, and more.

 Useful Programs

-The following table contains a list of terminal programs that I find particularly useful.
-These programs are separated into two categories: Third Party Package Managers (TPPM) and Native Package Managers (NPM).
+The following table consists of CLI programs that have been useful to me in my day-to-day work.
+These programs are divided into two categories: Third Party Package Managers (TPPM) and Native Package Managers (NPM).

-1. While most of these programs can be installed via git, they will only be marked as such if recommended by the program's documentation or myself, or if it's the only available installation method.
+1. While all of these programs can be installed manually with git, they will only be marked as such if it is recommended by the program's documentation, myself, or if it's the only available method.

 The NPM section lists programs that can be installed using the system's default package manager.
-Since the primary Debian- and Arch-based Linux based distributions, all the programs in this section are confirmed to be installable via apt or pacman.
-For other Linux distributions, you can check Repology to see if the program is available in your distribution's package manager.
-Similar to the TPPM section, I've included additional information such as a brief description for each program and a link to its Repology page.
+Since I primarily use Debian and Arch-based Linux distributions, all the programs in this section are confirmed to be installable via apt or pacman.
+For other Linux distributions, refer to Repology to see if the program is available via your distribution's package manager.
+Like the TPPM section, I've included additional information such as a brief description of each program and a link to its Repology page.

 Programs Description Applicable OS's Available Package Managers Is a Command Other Info